-Seeking ideas for different classroom desk arrangements to try with your students?
+Seeking ideas for different classroom desk arrangements to try?

 Here you’ll find the best classroom desk arrangements that fit a variety of learning and teaching styles.

-The right seating arrangement can help increase student engagement and prevent problem behaviors.
+The right seating arrangement helps to increase student engagement and prevents problem behaviors.

 Yet, choosing how to arrange classroom desks depends on your preferences and teaching style.

 Whether you have a class of less than 20 or a class of 28 students, explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.

 Following you will find examples of classroom desk arrangement ideas.

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.